 As part of Level I Fieldwork III in Semester III, students must successfully complete a comprehensive program exam with a passing score in order to be eligible to advance in the program to Level II fieldwork.
-A student who fails the comprehensive program exam will be subject to corrective action and will not be allowed to begin Level II fieldwork until terms of the corrective action are fulfilled.
+A student who is unsuccessful on the comprehensive program exam will be subject to remediation and will not be allowed to begin Level II fieldwork until terms of the remediation are fulfilled.